 It is important to calibrate the analyzer so that the reading corresponds to the actual oxygen content of the gas.
 This kind of analyzer inherently has zero output in the absence of oxygen, so it is only necessary to "span" the analyzer by making its reading on a high oxygen level gas correspond with the actual oxygen content of that gas.
-Air can be used for this, since air is held by natural forces to an oxygen content of 20.9%, but exposing the sensor to air has a number of undesirable effects and so often people use a "span gas" as the calibration standard.
-The 2001RS has built-in solenoid valves that allow such a span gas to be drawn into the analyzer and turns off the sample gas.
+Air can be used for this, since air is held by natural forces to an oxygen content of 20.9%, but often people use a "span gas" as the calibration standard.
+The 201RS has built-in solenoid valves that allow such a span gas to be drawn into the analyzer and turns off the sample gas.
 You can make this happen by pressing and holding the "SPAN" button for five seconds.
 The solenoids will fire, and the LED on the front panel will turn blue.
 Allow the reading to stabilize, and then use the up or down arrow keys to scroll the reading to the value given on the span gas tank.
 Then simply leave the buttons alone and in a couple of seconds the solenoid valves will switch back and the analyzer will remember the new calibration factor that you implicitly generated with the up and down buttons.